ricardojmendez/morat-reference/Reputation.md

 - Have the system be easily quantifiable.
 - Avoid reputation points to become an easily-tradeable currency - they should not be money.
 - Let this reputation decay with time - someone doing something popular at some point in the far past doesn't mean that reputation should carry forward.
+- Do not provide a single view of the world, on what could be considered a "high score problem" - someone having a lot of points doesn't mean that *you* should trust them.

-The last two are particularly important - while *Down And Out In the Magic Kingdom*'s Whuffie sounded like a fun idea when I first encountered, there are a lot of aspects of it I can see that would be an issue after seeing years of behavior in the crypto space:
+The last two are particularly important - while *Down And Out In the Magic Kingdom*'s Whuffie sounded like a fun idea when I first encountered it, there are a lot of aspects of it I can see that would be an issue after seeing years of behavior in the crypto space:

 - It doesn't decay, so popularity at one point in the past implies you still have that value;
 - Durable reputation across time leads to a "rich get richer" situation, because people will flock to those with an ever-growing score;